Hey! Thanks for dropping by my website.

 What do you do?

 I’m a coach and an educator.
-I love helping people take charge of their health and make a sustainable lifestyle change in baby steps, whether it’s through one on one sessions, group coaching, speaking at an event or writing a gripping article.
+I love helping people take charge of their health and make a sustainable lifestyle change in baby steps, whether it’s through one-on-one sessions, workshops or writing books.

 Who do you work with for one on ones?